stjudecloud/docs/docs/guides/tools/warden.md

 Input files that can be used for GSEA analysis.
 The tStat file is preferred for a more accurate analysis, but will not give a heatmap diagram.
 - (Within the DNAnexus output directory structure, these files will be in the LIMMA directory.)

-- For plain text results from the simple differential expresison analysis, the files will be named `simpleDE.*.txt`.
+- For plain text results from the simple differential expression analysis, the files will be named `simpleDE.*.txt`.
 (Within the DNAnexus output directory structure, these files will be in the SIMPLE\_DIFEX directory.)

 - Prelabelled MA and volcano plots are provided for the analysis.
 These files are labeled `maPlot.*.png` and `volcanoPlot.*.png` where `*` is the comparison (e.g. ko\_vs\_wt)

 - The MA plot shows the average expression of the gene on the X-axis, and Log2 fold change between condition/phenotype is on the Y-axis (if the name is for example maPlot.condition2-condition1.png then the fold change would represent condition1 minus condition2).
 Each gene is represented by a circle.
 The top 20 genes (by p-value) are identified on the plot.
 The genes are color coded by the chosen multiple testing correction method (False Discovery Rate (FDR) by default.
-An exmaple MA plot can be seen below.
+An example MA plot can be seen below.
 (Within the DNAnexus output directory structure, these files will be in the LIMMA directory.)

 ![](../../images/guides/tools/warden/maPlot.png)